 The second year of clinical anesthesia reflects subspecialty interests.
 Residents build upon their basic anesthesia knowledge by comprehensive involvement in the major areas of specialization.
 This both enriches the continuum of clinical experience and crystallizes resident interest for future advanced training and specialization.
 Rotations last one to two months, depending on the nature of the subspecialty and American Board of Anesthesiologists (ABA) requirements.
 CA-2 residents are expected to assume greater patient care responsibilities and to participate in teaching medical students.
 Washington Hospital Center (WHC), our sister MedStar institution, serves as the primary clinical site for CA-2 rotations in cardiac anesthesia.
 Children’s National Medical Center serves as the site for a two month rotation in pediatric anesthesia.

 - Pediatrics (Children's National Medical Center)

 - Transplant (Liver, Kidney, Small Bowell, Pancreas)

 Residents pursue a year of advanced training in those clinical or research areas of greatest interest.
-Electives are available at Georgetown University Hospital, the Washington Hospital Center, Children’s National medical Center.
-Residents wishing to pursue careers in academic medicine or those interested in clinical or laboratory research are encouraged.
-Up to 6 months can be devoted to research through our collaboration with a laboratory at the National Institutes of Health in Bethesda, MD.
+Electives are available at Georgetown University Hospital, the Washington Hospital Center, and Children’s National medical Center.
+Peripheral nerve block experience occurs during the senior year with a three month block at GUH, WHC, and the Hospital for Special Surgery in New York City.